Parts of a Guitar: Acoustic & Electric Guitar Anatomy

 However, Gibson’s greatest contribution to the electric guitar is the humbucker pickup.
 Humbucker pickups use two wire coils in opposition, to pick up a clearer tone and “buck” the “hum” of traditional single coil pickups.
 Humbucker pickups will cause less feedback and noise and produce a rich, warm tone.

-Parts of the Acoustic Guitar
+Different Parts of the Acoustic Guitar

 For more information on acoustic guitars, TakeLessons Teacher Jason M. recently visited our offices to record a video for you.
-Watch as he goes over the parts of an acoustic guitar, and check out other videos in the series for more great guitar tips and tricks!
+Watch as he goes over the different parts of an acoustic guitar, and check out other videos in the series for more great guitar tips and tricks!